wraith13/evil-timer.js/README.md

 # evil-timer.js

-evil-timer.js is an auxiliary script for debugging and tuning CSS **with your own risk**.
+evil-timer.js is an auxiliary script for JavaScript debugging and tuning CSS **with your own risk**.

 - [🇯🇵 日本語 README](./README.ja.md)